tommyettinger/anim8-gdx/README.md

   - SCATTER
     - A hybrid of DIFFUSION and BLUE_NOISE, this avoids some regular artifacts in Floyd-Steinberg by adjusting diffused error with blue-noise values.
-    - This is the default and often the best of the bunch.
+    - This used to be the default and can still sometimes be the best here.
     - Unlike DIFFUSION, this is quite suitable for animations, but some fluid shapes look better with CHAOTIC_NOISE or GRADIENT_NOISE, and subtle gradients in still images are handled best by PATTERN.
     - You may want to use a lower dither strength with SCATTER if you encounter horizontal line artifacts; 0.75 or 0.5 should be low enough to eliminate them (not all palettes will experience these artifacts).
+  - NEUE
+    - Another hybrid of DIFFUSION and BLUE_NOISE, this has much better behavior on smooth gradients than SCATTER, at the price of almost always looking slightly rough (like fine sand).
+    - This is the default and often the best of the bunch.
+    - The code for NEUE is almost the same as for SCATTER, but where SCATTER *multiplies* the current error by a blue noise value (which can mean the blue noise could have no effect if error is 0), NEUE always *adds* in triangular-mapped blue noise to each pixel at the same amount (as well as a 2x2 checkerboard pattern).
+    - SCATTER, as well as all other dither algorithms here except BLUE_NOISE, tend to have banding on smooth gradients, while this doesn't usually have any banding.

 You can set the strength of some of these dithers using PaletteReducer's `setDitherStrength(float)` method.
 For NONE, there's no effect.
 For CHAOTIC_NOISE, there's almost no effect.
 For anything else, setting dither strength to close to 0